 To us overlanding has become synonymous to long-term trips with your own vehicle to various countries, if not continents.
-Here, in Venezuela (but also e.g. in the States) overlanding encompasses more: overlanding also means going to the countryside with your vehicle and camping gear for weekend trips or vacations.
+Overlanding in Venezuela (but also e.g. in the States) encompasses more: overlanding includes going to the countryside with your vehicle and camping gear for a weekend trip.
 It is something that many Venezuelans love doing.

 While there are laws in Venezuela, many of them are not enforced.
 Speed limits, wearing seat belts, and strapping your child in a car seat are among them.
 With our European eyes we have been quite anxious – to put it mildly – to see Carlotte moving around or sitting in her parents’ lap in the passenger or even driver’s seat without a seat belt when driving.